-All foreign exchange gains and losses recognised in the statement of profit or loss are presented net in the income statement within the corresponding item.
+All foreign exchange gains and losses recognised in the income statement are presented net in the income statement within the corresponding item.
 Foreign exchange gains and losses on other comprehensive income items are presented in other comprehensive income within the corresponding item.